census-instrumentation/opencensus-website/content/index.md

 +   In process debugging: an optional agent for displaying request and metrics data on instrumented hosts.

-The project is[hosted on GitHub](https://github.com/census-instrumentation) and
-all work occurs there.
+The project is [hosted on GitHub](https://github.com/census-instrumentation) and all work occurs there.

 ## Concepts